cqsupport/webinar-optimizingrequestperformance/opt/tools/requestanalyzer/README.md

 Usage
 ------------------------------------

-See for full installation details, [Sling Request Analyzer].
+For full installation details, see [Sling Request Analyzer].

+Basic usage:

+1. Install the [org.apache.sling.reqanalyzer-0.0.1-SNAPSHOT.jar] as an OSGi bundle to the Apache Felix Web Console (/system/console)

+2. This will generate a file logs/requesttracker.txt

-When used as a java application as in the following, it allows you to inspect the requesttracker.txt file.
+3. The same jar installed in step 1 allows you to inspect the requesttracker.txt file when it is used as a standalone java app:

   $ java -jar org.apache.sling.reqanalyzer-0.0.1-R1352779.jar `<filename>`